akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-assets.md

 ![delete all assets](../img/delete_all_assets.png)

 ::: tips
 To delete all the assets of an asset family, you **need to check that no asset of this family is linked to a product or a product model**.
-Otherwise you will not be able to delete it.
+Otherwise you will not be able to delete them.
 :::